jmassardo/jmassardo.github.io/_posts/2018-12-10-Patch-All-The-Things.md

 ## Validation

 Now the real question: "Did everything get patched?"
 How do we answer this question?
 Apt and Yum have no concept of reporting and the WSUS reports can get unwieldy in a hurry.
-Enter [Inspec](https://www.inspec.io).
-Inspec is an open source auditing framework that allows you to test for various compliance and configuration items including patches.
+Enter [InSpec](https://www.inspec.io).
+InSpec is an open source auditing framework that allows you to test for various compliance and configuration items including patches.
 Patching baselines exist for both [Linux](https://github.com/dev-sec/linux-patch-baseline) and [Windows](https://github.com/dev-sec/windows-patch-baseline).
-Inspec can run remotely and collect data on target nodes or you can have it report compliance data to [Chef Automate](https://www.chef.io/automate/) for improved visibility and dashboards.
+InSpec can run remotely and collect data on target nodes or you can have it report compliance data to [Chef Automate](https://www.chef.io/automate/) for improved visibility and dashboards.

 ## Closing